In 1921 English tenor Gervase Elwes died tragically in a railway accident in Boston, USA.

 Our work has expanded to the point where, each year, we help thousands of musicians who require our support – covering a wide range of genres and career stages.

-In 2014, we adopted the name Help Musicians UK to bring our message to an even wider range of musicians and supporters.
+In 2014, we adopted the name Help Musicians to bring our message to an even wider range of musicians and supporters.
 We are proud to continue the tradition of compassion and kindness upon which we were founded.